tamzi/bungeni-portal/Bungeni/trunk/doc/bungeni-plone-notes.rst

   to enable leveraging Plone infrastructure for the browsing, editing, searching and annotation of bills.

-Most likely, there will also need to be a PUT-factory, to enable the bulk uploading of bills via FTP or WebDAV.
+Most likely, there will also need to be a PUT_factory, or at least a properly configured content type registry, to enable the bulk uploading of bills via FTP or WebDAV.

 Editing bills
 -------------